procro04/605.617_final_project/README.md

 # Getting Data
 - I plan to use the intel set here: https://github.com/1988kramer/intel_dataset/tree/master/data eventually but have started smaller with a simple c++ script for an easy test case
+    - No luck with this data set but left the code and data in case I return to it
 - Run `./generate_test_data > <your_file_name.txt>` to generate some simple input data
+- Run `./generate_test_data_hd > <your_file_name.txt>` for a higher quality, more complex map
+and scenario.
+Edit the file beam number to stress-test GPU scenarios.

 # Running Code
 - I have 2 instances of the code right now. `occupancy_map_cpu.cpp` and `occupancy_map_cuda.cu`.
-I plan to integrate these better so you can run each version from the same main file for easy speed comparisons however they are separate right now (with a lot of duplicate code)
+Original plan was to integrate these into 1 file but they are more easily maintained separetely.
 - Run: `./occupany_map_cpu <your_test_data.txt>` and it will run the CPU version of the code and output a .pgm file for the generated map.
 - Run: `./occupany_map_cuda <your_test_data.txt>` and it will run the GPU version